 I remember trying different stuff that was available — Cocaine, Heroin, LSD, Mandrax, Ecstasy, Flashback, Hashish, Magic Mushroom, DMT, Snake Bite, etc. There were so many colorful pills and powders that I can’t even remember today.

 It was fun in the beginning.
 We used to go to a slum near my home in the north of Mumbai, to buy these psychedelic drugs.
 I remember many Bollywood celebrities coming to the joint at late hours of the silent night.
 The seller was fondly called Narayanbua.

 He was a powerful and popular drug pedlar in those days.

 What started as a college rage soon cultivated into pseudo-spiritual seeking.
 I connected with a group of hippies from Europe who was, in turn, seeking the meaning of life.
 They connected with some spiritual mentor in India who used psychedelic drugs as a tool for seeking and living on the hope of deliverance.

 They told me that they’re seeking God.

 I controlled myself and came out of that psychedelic and fake world.
-It was really hard, took some time but I was out before my graduation.
-I had lost weight and my brain too.
+It was hard, took some time but I was out before my graduation.
+I’d lost weight and my brain too.

 - Wild mood swings, depression, anxiety, paranoia, violence